geekcell/imagekit-bundle/README.md

     }
 }
 ```
-In a real-world application, of course, you wouldn't hard-code a path like "some-username.png", but instead provide a dynamic path from a datastore that corresponds to the asset source(s) you've configured in your ImageKit account.
+In a real-world application, of course, you would replace the hard-coded `some-username.png` path with a path returned from some datastore that corresponds to the asset source(s) you've configured in your ImageKit account.